Rokis1990/KlydziaThesis/README.md

 # KlydziaThesis
-This is the repository of R scripts that I use to make econometric models for my Master's thesis in economics.
+This is the repository of R scripts that I use to make econometric models for my upcoming Master's thesis in economics.

 For downloading R please visit https://cran.r-project.org/